jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 is kind of questionable to me.
 My attempts at deploying a server did not give me a good first impression about the self-hosting, and joining an existing instance can be risky as I've mentioned before.
-Although I guess I could try another server implementation.
+I guess I could try another server implementation.
 Another issue is the client selection and what features they offer.
 I was almost ready to write Matrix off because I could not find a client which supported both custom emoji and voice calls.
 Thankfully there's FluffyChat, although I'm not a fan of its phone messenger layout;
 I prefer how Cinny looks, but it has no voice calls and no mobile app.

+XMPP has similar upsides and downsides as Matrix, but it's obscure and messy.
+The client selection is not great either, with none of them supporting both calls and custom emojis.

-Asides from Matrix, **TeamSpeak** is the only app that's both self-hostable and allows instances to interact.
+Asides from Matrix and XMPP, **TeamSpeak** is the only app that's both self-hostable and allows instances to interact.
 It is also the only app with a hassle-free server deployment.
 For those reasons, I *really* want to use it;
-The pretty nice "feel" and the app's longevity also make me pretty partial to this app.
+The pretty nice "feel" and the app's longevity make me pretty partial to it.
 However, the lack of proper text channels beyond group chats is something I cannot gloss over.
-For now, I can only cross my thumbs that the TS devs will implement them someday.
+For now, I can only cross my thumbs that the TS devs will implement those someday.

 **Revolt** - while it offers self-hosting (non-federated, sadly), the data policies and monetization plans make using their centralized service very acceptable.